-By working with experts from various fields-with potentially overlapping missions, KIP leverages the expertise, energy, and resources of each collaborating organization, increasing the overall impact of the program.
-Through these partnerships, KIP has installed a national network of TRACK Trail locations, creating hundreds of opportunities for kids and families to develop healthy, outdoor lifestyles through the formation of meaningful relationships with the natural world.
+By working with experts from various fields, KIP leverages the knowledge, energy, and resources of each collaborating organization, in turn increasing the overall impact of the program.
+Through these partnerships, KIP has installed a national network of TRACK Trail locations, creating hundreds of opportunities for kids and families to have fun while they learn, improve their mental and physical health, and develop a greater understanding of the natural world.

-Listed alphabetically, so as to not suggest an order of importance, KIP's partners include: civic groups, community-based organizations, corporations, federal agencies, health foundations, healthcare-based insurance companies, healthcare providers, nonprofit organizations, parks departments, public land management agencies, public health departments, school systems, universities, and more.
+Listed alphabetically, so as to not suggest an order of importance, KIP's partners include: civic groups, community organizations, corporations, federal agencies, health foundations, health insurance companies, healthcare providers, nonprofits, parks departments, public land management agencies, public health departments, school systems, and universities.

-For this project, KIP will seek partnerships with (A) municipalities and towns, (B) park departments and public land management agencies, (C) schools and educational institutions, and (D) community organizations that focus on providing services for the priority populations identified above.
+For this project, KIP will seek partnerships with (A) local government, (B) park departments and public land management agencies, (C) schools and educational institutions, and (D) community organizations.
 A list of potential partners in each area currently includes:

-- A: Municipalities: Buncombe County, City of Asheville, and the towns/cities of Black Mountain, Enka, Fairview, Leicester, and Weaverville - B: Public Lands: Buncombe County, City of Asheville, Blue Ridge Parkway, Pisgah National Forest, greenway systems, and more - C: Schools: Buncombe County, City of Asheville, UNC Asheville, NC Arboretum, Homeschool organizations, WNC STEM Leaders, WRESA, and more - D: Community Groups: YMCA, YWCA, Pathways to Parks, Everybody's Environment, Project Lighten Up, Hola Carolina, and more.
+- A: Local Government: Buncombe County, City of Asheville, and the towns/cities of Black Mountain, Enka, Fairview, Leicester, and Weaverville - B: Public Lands: Buncombe County, City of Asheville, Blue Ridge Parkway, Pisgah National Forest, NC Arboretum, greenway systems, and more - C: Schools/Educators: Buncombe County, City of Asheville, UNC Asheville, homeschool organizations, WNC STEM Leaders, WRESA, Muddy Sneakers, and more

+D: Community Groups: YMCA, YWCA, Pathways to Parks, Everybody's Environment, Project Lighten Up, Hola Carolina, Black Folks Camp Too, and more.